BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 `hello2` and `hello1` executed as well.

-`all` searches through the `tasks` list (which, as we saw before, includes many other tasks), finds the ones whose names start with `hello`, and displays them.
+`all` searches through the `tasks` list (which, as we saw before, includes many other tasks), finds the tasks whose names start with `hello`, and displays them.

 Normally if you want to set a project-level value for use by multiple pieces of code, you use `ext`, another object that is *just there*.
 It not only holds